[UPDATED: 5th August 2023]

 Sure, the weather’s been a little up and down lately.
-But we have had some scorchers, and we’re set for some more of those in the coming weeks according to the experts.
-But as the thermometer rises, so does the body temperature of our pets.
-And it’s up to us to keep them safe.
-Here’s how to keep your kitty cool in the heat…
+But we’ve had some scorchers too and hopefully we’ll see more sunny days before the summer is over.
+But as the thermometer rises, so does your pet’s body temperature and so it’s up to you to help keep them comfortable.
+Here’s how to keep your cat cool in the heat…

 Keep water topped up

-This one sounds really obvious, but it’s imperative your feline has access to fresh, clean water at all times.
-If your cat goes outdoors, it’s also a good idea to pop a bowl near your front door or in the garden, too.
+This one sounds obvious, but your feline must have access to fresh, clean water at all times.
+If your cat goes outdoors, make sure you pop a bowl near your front door or in the garden to reduce the risk of feline dehydration.

 Play with ice cubes

-Cats absolutely adore ice cubes – they’re perfect for pouncing play!
-Pop a couple down for your feline, and it’ll cool down their paws as they grab for them.
+Some cats adore ice cubes – they’re perfect for pouncing play!
+Pop a couple down for your feline friend, and it’ll cool down their paws as they grab for them.
+Make sure you always supervise your cat if you give them ice cubes to play with.

 Give your feline a cold snack

 Line an ice tray with squares of parchment paper and top with small piles of tuna.
 Pop the tray in the freezer and voila!
-An ultra-tasty, cooling kitty treat.
+An ultra-tasty, cooling cat treat.

-A cool, damp towel is a lovely cold place for a cat to rest or snooze on a hot day.
+A custom-made cooling mat can provide a lovely cold place for your cat to rest or snooze on a hot day.
 Alternatively, you can dab your feline’s fur with a cold, wet flannel now and again.
-Strategically placed fans also work well.

 Check they’re not shut in

 Make an effort to check for your cat periodically.
-It’s dangerous for a kitty to get shut in a room on a hot day with no ventilation.
+It’s dangerous for a cat to get shut in a room on a hot day with no ventilation.

-Fur retains heat, so grooming daily is a good way to get rid of any excess hair, and keep your cat trim and comfortable.
-If you notice your cat is grooming themselves more in the hotter weather, don’t worry.
+Fur retains heat, so grooming daily is a good way to get rid of any excess hair If you notice your cat is grooming themselves more in the hotter weather, don’t worry.
 It’s totally normal and simply your pet’s way of cooling down!

 Understand the signs of overheating